a-tk-by/ExMM/docs/problems.md

 # Known problems
-On Linux when accessing memory address not managed by ExMM: if SIGSEGV handler had value SIG_DFL when initializing library, process kills itself by calling function `exit(1)`.
+1. On Linux when accessing memory address not managed by ExMM process kills itself by calling function `exit(1)`.
+2. Bad DSL performance due to instantiating callbacks on each call of `HookRead`/`HookWrite`.